 Eyelash extensions are an art, and art can’t be rushed.
-But, the truth is, the quicker you are at quality lash extensions, the more clients you can see, which means the more money in your cute little bag.
-I said quality lash extensions.
-You got that, right?
+But, the truth is, the quicker you are at quality lash extensions, the more clients you can see, which means the more money in your cute little cash bag.
+Note that I said quality lash extensions, though.
+You caught that, right?

-As lash artist’s we never want to sacrifice quality for time, but if there is a way to get faster and still have a high-quality lash set, then we are 100% in.
-Buying premade volume lashes can save you time.
-But there are more ways than just that to become more efficient.
-So read on!
-Who doesn’t want some extra green?
+As lash artists, we never want to sacrifice quality for time, but if there are ways to get faster at lashing and still provide high-quality lash sets, then we are 100% in.
+Investing in tools like premade volume lashes is a great start to saving time, but let’s not forget that there are more ways than that to become more efficient.

 - Classic Full Set: 1.5 to 2 Hours

 - Classic 2-3 Week Fill: 1 to 1.25 Hours